bman46/InstagramEmbedDiscordBot/docs/Install.md

 `https://discord.com/oauth2/authorize?client_id=YOURBOTID&permissions=60480&scope=applications.commands%20bot`

 Replace `YOURBOTID` with the application ID from the Discord Developer Portal.
+Paste the URL into a web browser and navigate to the site to complete the invite.

 ### Step 6:
 Launch the program.